FarhadPishgar/MatchThem/README.md

 1. **The within (match-then-pool) approach**: In this approach, matching is done on each imputed dataset, the complete data analysis is performed on them, and the treatment effects obtained from these analyses are pooled together (please see the article by [Leyrat et al.](https://www.ncbi.nlm.nih.gov/pubmed/28573919) for more details).
 2. **The across (pool-then-match) approach**: In this approach, the calculated distances (propensity scores) for each observation across the imputed datasets are pooled and using this pooled measure, matching is done on the imputed datasets.
 Complete data analysis is performed on the matched datasets, and the treatment effects obtained from these analyses are pooled together (although a bit different, please see the article by [Mitra et al.](https://www.ncbi.nlm.nih.gov/pubmed/22687877) for more details).

-The [`mice`](https://cran.r-project.org/package=mice) package is a widely accepted statistical tool for imputing the ignorable missing data in the R platform.
-The [`MatchThem`](https://cran.r-project.org/package=MatchThem) package simplifies the process of matching the imputed datasets of the [`mice`](https://cran.r-project.org/package=mice) package and enables credible adoption of the two matching approaches and several matching methods in practice.
+The [`mice`](https://cran.r-project.org/package=mice) and [`Amelia`](https://cran.r-project.org/package=Amelia) packages are widely accepted statistical tool for imputing the ignorable missing data in the R platform.
+The [`MatchThem`](https://cran.r-project.org/package=MatchThem) package simplifies the process of matching the imputed datasets of the [`mice`](https://cran.r-project.org/package=mice) and [`Amelia`](https://cran.r-project.org/package=Amelia) packages and enables credible adoption of the two matching approaches and several matching methods in practice.
 This package enables parametric models for causal inference to work better through selecting matched observations from the control and treatment groups, performing complete data analysis, and pooling the obtained results on imputed datasets using Rubin’s rules.

 ## Installation